 When you hear the label “conspiracy theorist” it is probably being used by someone who doesn’t understand how the application of the phrase originated, and may not understand how government works.
 If he or she did, the phrase would never leave their lips.

 The 60s were a turbulent time in which the government was being exposed for a great many things and things needed to be done in order to ominously regain control.
 They had just assassinated a US President.
-The country was also being called out on injustices and dealing with pressure from the Civil Rights movement.
+The country was also being called out on injustices and dealing with pressure from the Civil Rights Movement.
 They also orchestrated the killings or the “silencing” of multiple civil rights leaders.
 The government was also contending with growing outrage and antiwar movements as we entered into a very unpopular war on weak justifications.
 There was a sitting president who was being exposed for his scandals and secret dealings.
 There was a growing pervasive distrust of a corrupt nation and many independent entities produced information that exposed covert operations.
 And there were many.
 To counter-attack scrutiny from an informed populace, the CIA and FBI rolled out covert ways to psychologically control the masses and to dominate the public discourse.
-The strategic delegitimizing of any entity that criticized government operations or exposed deceptions was put into effect so powerful that we are in its grips this very moment, and most do not realize it.
+The strategic delegitimizing of any entity that criticized government operations or exposed deceptions against powerful entities was put into effect so powerful that we are in its grips this very moment, and most do not realize it.

 Zerohedge.com reports how in 1967, the CIA wrote a dispatch which coined the term “conspiracy theories”.
 The dispatch was marked “psych” – short for “psychological operations” or disinformation – and “CS” for the CIA’s “Clandestine Services” unit.
 The result: In present day the populace at large is doubting things that might be true and is simultaneously defending government sponsored lies, delusions and deceptions every single day without even realizing it.